ervaude/fs_code_snippet/Documentation/Administrator/Index.rst

 * In the constant editor the **theme** of the code snippet can be adjusted according to the themes shipped by prism.js.

-* Line numbers are enabled by default.
-They can be disabled globally with the constant `{$plugin.tx_fscodesnippet.settings.lineNumbers}`.
+* Line numbers are enabled.

 It is also possible to enable **all** programming languages supported by prism.js.
 This can only be done in the extension manager module.